ginstrom/paladin-novel/manuscript/chapter-16.md

 Aldric's smile was thin and cold.
 "Very well.
 By what authority do you claim the title of Paladin?
 Who ordained you?
 What tests did you pass?
 What vows did you swear?"

 The questions hung in the air like accusations.
-Around the circle, Gond could see the tension building—his people bristling at the implied challenge, while the visiting clerics watched with calculating eyes.
+Around the circle, shoulders stiffened and hands drifted toward weapon hilts.
+Thorek's jaw clenched while Silviana's fingers traced patterns on her staff.
+The visiting clerics leaned forward like predators scenting weakness, their gazes sharp and assessing.

 "I claim no title," Gond said finally.
 "I am what I am.
 The divine power that flows through me is its own authority."